Germans who have influenced the US

-Francis (Franz) Daniel Pastorius founded Germantown, Pennsylvania, after purchasing fifteen thousand acres of Pennsylvania from William Penn in 1683, having been commissioned by the Frankfort Land Company and merchants from Krefeld, in Germany's North Rhine-Westphalia, to form a colony in America.
+Francis (Franz) Daniel Pastorius founded Germantown, Pennsylvania, after purchasing fifteen thousand acres of Pennsylvania from William Penn in 1683, having been commissioned by the Frankfort Land Company and merchants from Krefeld, North Rhine-Westphalia, to form a colony in America.

-This land was not for the "first German settlers", as they had already arrived in 1608 on the sailing ship "Mary and Margaret" and stayed in Jamestown, but for Germantown, which began on June 20, 1683 and became the first permanent German colony.
+This land was not for the "first German settlers", as they had already arrived in 1608 on the sailing ship "Mary and Margaret" and stayed in Jamestown, but for Germantown, which began on June 20, 1683 and was the first permanent German colony.

 Thomas Nast introduced us to the smile, or head shaking, which comes with political cartoons and caricatures.
-Born in Landau on September 27, 1840, now part of Rhine Palatinate but at the time in "conservative" Bavaria, he was six years old when his father moved the family to America because his political views were not those of the Bavarian government.
+Born in Landau on September 27, 1840, now part of Rhine Palatinate but at the time in "conservative" Bavaria, he was six years old when his father moved the family to America because his political views differed from those of the Bavarian government.
 The family lived in New York City and at the age of 15 Nast, now considered to be the "Father of the American Cartoon", had his first cartoon published.